-- The mouth and nose are fully covered - The covering fits snugly against the sides of the face so there are no gaps - You do not have any difficulty breathing while wearing the cloth face covering - The cloth face covering can be tied or otherwise secured to prevent slipping
+- · The mouth and nose are fully covered - The covering fits snugly against the sides of the face so there are no gaps - You do not have any difficulty breathing while wearing the cloth face covering - The cloth face covering can be tied or otherwise secured to prevent slipping adjusting, and after removing the cloth face covering.

-Avoid touching your face as much as possible.
-Keep the covering clean.
-Clean hands with soap and water or alcohol-based hand sanitizer immediately, before putting on, after touching or adjusting, and after removing the cloth face covering.
 Don't share it with anyone else unless it's washed and dried first.
 You should be the only person handling your covering.
 Laundry instructions will depend on the cloth used to make the face covering.
-In general, cloth face coverings should be washed regularly (e.g., daily and whenever soiled) using water and a mild detergent, dried completely in a hot dryer, and stored in a clean container or bag.
+In general, cloth face coverings should be washed regularly (e.g., daily and whenever soiled) using water and a mild detergent, dried completely in a hot dryer, and cdc.gov/coronavirus